savedra1/clipse/README.md

 clipse -listen        # Run a background listener process

-clipse --listen-shell # Run a listener process in the current terminal
+clipse --listen-shell # Run a listener process in the current terminal (useful for debugging)

 clipse -help          # Display menu option